FIMP Dark Matter in Clockwork/Linear Dilaton Extra-Dimensions: Dark Matter Production

 where $\mathcal{H}$ is the Heaviside step function.
 As for the direct freeze-in case, the bulk particles must be out of chemical equilibrium with the thermal bath.
 This condition is equivalent to impose that $\gamma_\text{$G_n\to$SM} \ll n_\text{eq}\,H$ and $\gamma_\text{$\Phi_n \to$SM} \ll n_\text{eq}\,H$.
 Eventually, avoiding chemical equilibrium translates into a bound over the reheating temperature:

 In the left panel of Fig.~\ref{fig:seq_FI_ann} we summarized the results for the sequential freeze-in via 2-to-2 processes.
 We show in this figure the value of the 5-dimensional Planck mass $M_5$ needed to obtain the current value of the DM relic abundance, as a function of the first KK-graviton mass, $m_1$.
+We notice that sequential freeze-in is only viable if $\Trh > m_{v_1}$, as KK-states have to be produced in the thermal plasma.
 As in Fig.~\ref{fig:direct}, the red-shaded region represent the present LHC bounds, while the green-shaded area is the region of the parameter space where the radion lifetime is too long and produce problems with BBN.
 The gray-shaded region represents the $k > M_5$ area, where the EFT description cannot be applied (as in this region the first KK-graviton mass, $m_1$, is larger than the fundamental scale of the theory, $M_5$).
 Eventually, the light blue-shaded area is the region of the parameter space for which the reheating temperature $\Trh$ is smaller than the radion mass.